dji-sdk/Onboard-SDK-Doc/source/development-workflow/run-application.md

 - Provide your DJI OSDK App ID and Key to your application.
 In the samples, this is done in the form of a config file parsed before activation.
 - Set your serial port and baudrate in your application.
 In the samples, this is done in the form of a config file parsed before opening the serial port.
-- Make sure you have permissions to read from and write to the serial port.
+- Make sure you have permissions to read from and write to the serial and USB port.
 Follow the [Environment Setup Guide](environment-setup.html) for instructions on how to do this.
+- For M210, extra steps are required.
+Please check out [M210 OES checklist](../M210-Docs/oes-checklist.html).

 ## Aircraft Checklist